tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Groups & Backgrounds – for organizing, and sharing controls

-Groups, LiveCode's most versatile object type, are used for several
+Groups, are xTalk's most versatile object type, are used for several
 purposes: radio button clusters; menu bars; for creating scrollable object areas within cards; and as backgrounds for displaying sets of objects that are shared between cards.
 Groups can also be used for